naacl-org/naacl-org.github.com/elections/2020/index.md

 organization and community outreach, second to act as a liaison between the NAACL and the ACL, and third to enable and amplify the great ideas of NAACL’s board members.
-As a chair candidate, my primary advantage is having served as secretary for two great chairs: Julia Hockenmaier and Emily Bender.
+As a chair candidate, my primary advantage is having served as secretary for two great NAACL chairs.
 Over the past four years, I have watched them do these things expertly, and if selected as chair I will endeavour to do the same.

 In terms of a platform, I mostly offer continuity and stability.
 These are extraordinary times for natural language processing, and I have no illusions